dantheman213/hapi-modern-cors/README.md

 When `origin` is set in the request header then the response will set the origin from `*` to that origin and `Allow-Credentials` will be set from `false` to `true`.
 For security reasons, `Allow-Credentials` cannot be set to `true` when `*` is used for `origin`.

+### What's next?

+The next features and goals for this plugin are to allow customization of headers/values from within your own application.

 ### License